DingjieFu/ZeroMamba/README.md

 ## Citation

-If you find ZeroMamba is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
+If you find ZeroMamba useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.

 ```bibtex
 @inproceedings{hou2025zeromamba,